ros-controls/ros2_control_demos/doc/index.rst

 Example 13: "Multi-robot example (tba.)"

-Example 14: "Modular robots with actuators not providing states and with additional sensors"
+Example 14: "Modular robots with actuators not providing states and with additional sensors" The example shows how to implement robot hardware with actuators not providing states and with additional sensors.

+Example 15: "Using multiple controller managers under different namespaces" This example shows how to include multiple robots in namespaced controller manager instances.

 .. _ros2_control_demos_install: